 The Licensee shall complete Water quality testing immediately upstream and downstream of Water crossings, any significant Water seeps in contact with the roads and any significant Water seeps/runoff originating from borrow pits and quarries, during blasting activities, periods of flow and following significant precipitation events at Monitoring Program Stations MEL-SR-1 through MEL-SR-TBD, prior to Construction, on a weekly basis during Construction and on a monthly basis upon completion of Construction, in accordance with the Part D, Item 18 and Schedule I of the Licence.

-The Licensee shall implement the Plan entitled “Bulk Fuel Storage Facility: Environmental Performance Monitoring Plan” as approved by the Board under Part B, Item 12.
-The Licensee shall, within sixty (60) days of approval of this Licence by the Minister, submit to the Board for review a plan for the environmental and performance monitoring of the Itivia Site Fuel Storage and Containment Facility.
-The Plan shall include the following:

-An assessment of performance;

-Location, environmental setting and the potential for leaks or Seepage that could impact Water;

-An assessment of the need for, and if required, the design for installation, monitoring, and maintenance of vertical Groundwater monitoring wells to be installed in accordance with the Environmental Code of Practice for Aboveground and Underground Storage Tank Systems Containing Petroleum and Allied Petroleum Products, 2003; CCME PN1326 (Updated in 2013) or most recent; and

-Recommended sampling for ongoing monitoring of the integrity of the secondary containment.

-The Licensee shall undertake the Waste Rock Storage Facilities’ and Tailings Storage Facility’s Thermal Monitoring Program detailed in the Environmental Management and Protection Plan and Mine Waste Management Plan as approved by the Board under Part B, Item 12.
+The Licensee shall implement the Plan entitled “Bulk Fuel Storage Facility: Environmental Performance Monitoring Plan”.
+The Licensee shall undertake the Waste Rock Storage Facilities’ and Tailings Storage Facility’s Thermal Monitoring Program detailed in the Mine Waste Management Plan.

 The Licensee shall undertake a geotechnical inspection, to be carried out annually by a Geotechnical Engineer, between the months of July and September.
 The inspection shall be conducted in accordance with the Canadian Dam Safety Guidelines, where applicable, and take into account all major earthworks included within Schedule I.